 Failure to register the charge is an offence.
 If convicted, company officers may be fined up to S$1,000.
 Non-compliance may also render the charge void against the liquidator or other secured creditors of the company.

 Extension of time is not allowed for charge instruments created in Singapore.
-If the company did not register the charge within 30 days, the company will have to obtain a Court Order, and register the charge within the period granted by the Court.
+If the company did not register the charge within 30 days, the company will have to obtain a Court Order under section 137 of the Companies Act for the time for registration to be extended, and register the charge within the extended period of time granted by the Court.

 Extension of time is allowed for charge instruments created outside Singapore.
-If the company did not register the charge within 37 days, the company will have to obtain a Court Order.
-Once an extension of time is granted, the company is given up to 3 months to register the charge.
+If the company did not register the charge within 37 days, the company will have to apply to ACRA under section 139 of the Companies Act for an extension of time to register the charge.
+ACRA will grant an extension of time of 30 days for the company to register the charge.

 Variation of Charge

-A variation of charge is an agreement to vary the terms of the original registration (e.g. the amount secured or change in chargee).
-The transaction must be done through BizFile+ using SingPass or CorpPass.
+A variation of charge is an agreement to vary the terms of the original charge (e.g. a variation of the amount secured or the chargee).
+The transaction must be done through BizFile+ .
 No fee is payable for filing this transaction.

 Satisfaction of Charge

-When a debt has been paid up in whole or in part, the company needs to inform ACRA via BizFile+ using SingPass or CorpPass to release the charge.
-Upon successful filing, the charge will be removed from the Register.
+When a debt for which the charge was given has been paid in whole or in part, the company needs to file with ACRA via BizFile+, a statement of satisfaction of the debt in order to release the charge.
+Upon successful filing, the charge will be removed from the register.